Alonzo Davis

-Alonzo Joseph Davis Jr. (February 2, 1942 – January 27, 2025) was an American artist and academic known for co-founding the Brockman Gallery in Los Angeles with his brother Dale Brockman Davis.
+Alonzo Joseph Davis Jr. (February 2, 1942 – January 27, 2025) was an American visual artist, gallerist, and educator.
+He is known for co-founding the Brockman Gallery in Los Angeles with his brother Dale Brockman Davis.
 In reaction to a perceived lack of coverage of black art, Davis became an advocate for black art and artists.
 His best-known work is the Eye on '84 mural he painted to commemorate the 1984 Summer Olympics.

 Background

 Davis was born on February 2, 1942, in Tuskegee, Alabama.
 He grew up near Tuskegee University where his father was a professor of psychology.
 Davis's family moved from Tuskegee, Alabama to Los Angeles, California in 1955 where he was exposed to Asian art.
 Davis became a practitioner of Zen meditation although he did not convert to Buddhism.
 Davis, then an art student at Pepperdine, disagreed with the overwhelmingly white focus of his coursework and sought to understand the black art scene in America.
-He and his brother Dale, also an artist, traveled across the country to meet other black artists including the "Spiral Group" in Harlem led by Romare Bearden and Hale Woodruff.
+He and his brother Dale, also an artist, traveled across the country to meet other black artists including the Spiral art collective in Harlem led by Romare Bearden and Hale Woodruff.

 Davis moved to Sacramento in 1987, and to a residency in Hawaii in 1988.
 He later moved to Hyattsville, Maryland, and died at a hospital in nearby Largo, Maryland, on January 27, 2025, at the age of 82.

 Brockman Gallery

-The Davis brothers got the idea for opening the Brockman Gallery during the drive back to Southern California from the 1966 Meredith March in Jackson, Mississippi.
-They opened the Brockman Gallery in 1967 on Degnan Avenue in Leimert Park.
+The Davis brothers opened the Brockman Gallery in 1967 on Degnan Avenue in Leimert Park.
+They got the idea for opening the Brockman Gallery during the drive back to Southern California from the 1966 Meredith March in Jackson, Mississippi.
 The name "Brockman" refers to Alonzo and Dale's maternal grandmother's maiden name.
-Brockman Gallery has featured the works of Romare Bearden, John Biggers, Elizabeth Catlett, Dan Concholar, Melvin Edwards, David Hammons, John Outterbridge, and Charles White.
 In 1973 the brothers also founded a non-profit organization called Brockman Productions to support art in the African-American community.